ENGAGE WITH

 COLLECTIONS

-The Wende Museum was founded in 2002 in an effort to stem the tide of wholesale neglect and rampant destruction of material culture following the fall of the Berlin Wall.
-It quickly grew into a museum and research institute at the forefront of its field and is recognized as an unparalleled resource for insight into the Eastern perspective of the Cold War.
+The Wende Museum was founded in 2002 to rescue and preserve material culture at risk of neglect and destruction following the fall of the Berlin Wall.
+It has since grown into a museum and research institute recognized as a leading resource for Cold War history, with particular depth in the Eastern perspective.

-The museum holds one of the most important collections of East German art and artifacts in the world, as well as collections from Eastern Europe, the Soviet Union, and the entire sphere touched by socialism during the Cold War, from Asia to the Middle East, Africa, and Latin America.
-The museum prioritizes collections that would otherwise be at risk of disappearance, destruction, or neglect, making these materials available to scholars and the general public via open access policies.
-This is essential to enabling future generations to encounter a vanishing culture, especially in a time when authoritarian regimes are determined to destroy and disappear these materials.
+The museum holds one of the most important collections of East German art and artifacts in the world, alongside materials from Eastern Europe, the Soviet Union, and regions across the socialist world — from Asia to the Middle East, Africa, and Latin America.
+The Wende prioritizes collections that would otherwise face destruction or disappearance, making them available to scholars and the public through open access.
+This work is especially urgent today, as authoritarian regimes continue to destroy and suppress these materials.

-The Wende’s collection consists of more than 100,000 artifacts, artworks, volumes of books and pamphlets, manuscript collections, photographic images, and films.
-The Wende also holds large collections of maps, printed ephemera, posters, periodicals, and newspapers.
-Additionally, the Museum possesses eleven sections of the Berlin Wall, ten of which form the largest continuous section of the Wall outside of Germany.
+The collection includes more than 100,000 artifacts, artworks, books, pamphlets, manuscript collections, photographs, and films, as well as maps, printed ephemera, posters, periodicals, and newspapers.
+The Wende also holds eleven sections of the Berlin Wall — ten of which form the largest continuous section of the Wall outside of Germany.

-In 2020, the Wende began a three-year project to digitize its most important archival collections, funded by Arcadia, a charitable foundation that works to protect nature, preserve cultural heritage and promote open access to knowledge.
+In 2020, the Wende began a three-year project to digitize its most important archival collections, funded by Arcadia, a charitable foundation working to protect nature, preserve cultural heritage, and promote open access to knowledge.
 A subsequent Arcadia grant supports the digitization of Soviet Jewish archives.
-All digitized materials will be freely available through our Online Collections.
+All digitized materials are freely available through our Online Collections.

 ONLINE COLLECTIONS

-The Wende Museum’s Online Collections will launch in 2024 and include materials from our collections and be regularly updated to allow increasing access to our collections of artworks, artifacts, documents, films, and historical witness interviews.
+The Wende Museum’s Online Collections draws from across our holdings and is regularly updated to expand access to artworks, artifacts, documents, films, and historical witness interviews.

-The Wende Museum provides access to digital materials for purposes of education and research only.
+Digital materials are provided for education and research only.
 Access does not confer rights to re-use.
-It is the sole responsibility of the user to obtain any legal permission necessary for re-use.
-The Wende Museum does not hold the copyright to many of the works in its collection, but in cases where we have information about existing rights holders, we are happy to share it.
+It is the user’s sole responsibility to obtain any necessary permissions.
+The Wende does not hold the copyright to many works in its collection, but where we have information about rights holders, we are happy to share it.

-The Wende Museum provides access to its catalogue records (metadata) without restrictions.
-This means that you are free to share and re-use the text contained in the catalogue record; we simply ask that you attribute them to the Wende Museum whenever feasible.
-If you reference our collection in a publication, please contact us so that we can track how our materials are being used and draw attention to your work.
-If you have additional information about an item in our catalogue, we are eager to hear from you at catalog@wendemuseum.org.
+Catalogue records (metadata) are available without restrictions — you are free to share and re-use the text, and we simply ask that you attribute it to the Wende Museum whenever possible.
+If you reference our collection in a publication, please let us know so we can track how our materials are being used and highlight your work.
+If you have additional information about any item in our catalogue, we’d love to hear from you at catalog@wendemuseum.org.

 EXPLORE THE ONLINE COLLECTIONS